 Content is at the center of social media.

-Depending on the company size, you may have multiple content creators such as a copywriter, a graphic designer, and a photographer.
+Depending on the company size, you may have multiple content creators, such as a copywriter, a graphic designer, and a photographer.
 There could even be a content manager to coordinate the resources.
 In smaller companies, you may have to employ one multimedia content specialist who can cover copywriting, graphic design, photography, and videography.

-- Collaborate with other content creators.
+• Collaborate with other content creators.

-- Create and curate content.
+• Create and curate content.

-- Schedule and publish the content on all applicable platforms.
+• Schedule and publish the content on all applicable platforms.

-- Come up with new ideas and angles.
+• Come up with new ideas and angles.

-- Stay on top of industry news.
+• Stay on top of industry news.

 Paid acquisition manager/advertiser

-The paid acquisition manager works alongside content creators to build advertising programs on various social networks.
 They set, monitor, and adjust ads so that the team can maximize every campaign budget.

 Your advertising specialist needs to understand how each social ad platform works, what types of content excel on those platforms, and the budget required to accomplish your goals.

-- Create ad content or assign it to relevant content creators.
+• Create ad content or assign it to relevant content creators.

-- Set the target goals and audience for every campaign.
+• Set the target goals and audience for every campaign.

-- Run A/B testing to maximize ROI.
+• Run A/B testing to maximize ROI.

 Community manager

-The community manager focuses on listening to and engaging with your audience and customers on social media.
-They are often considered the face of your company and play a strategic role in developing customer relationships, increasing brand loyalty, and fostering a community spirit with your brand’s biggest fans and advocates.
+They are often considered the face of your company.
+They play a strategic role in developing customer relationships, increasing brand loyalty, and fostering a community spirit with your brand’s biggest fans and advocates.
 They may also be responsible for organizing social media events like Twitter chats or Facebook Live sessions.

-- Engage in all brand conversations.
+• Engage in all brand conversations.

-- Manage brand advocates and fans.
+• Manage brand advocates and fans.

-- Develop and maintain customer relationships.
+• Develop and maintain customer relationships.

-- Increase brand visibility and loyalty.
+• Increase brand visibility and loyalty.

 Data analyst

-The data analyst supports the team with performance insights, so you’ll need someone passionate about data and stats and also understands how they impact social media and the business.
+The data analyst supports the team with performance insights.
+So, you’ll need someone passionate about data and stats and also understands how they impact social media and the business.

-A data analyst examines your social media metrics, such as engagement rate, click-through rate, traffic, conversions, and revenue, to see what’s working and what isn’t.
+They examine your social media metrics, such as engagement rate, click-through rate, traffic, conversions, and revenue, to see what’s working and what isn’t.

-- Study social media platforms, tools, and industry trends.
+• Study social media platforms, tools, and industry trends.

-- Demonstrate the business impact of data.
+• Demonstrate the business impact of data.

-- Measure the social media ROI.
+• Measure the social media ROI.

-- Provide reports when required.
+• Provide reports when required.

 Account manager (agency only)

-Social media agencies will also likely have an account manager.
-They are responsible for managing the client relationship and providing regular updates and reports on campaigns and strategy.
+They manage the client relationship and providing regular updates and reports on campaigns and strategy.

-The extended cross-functional team
+Bonus: The extended cross-functional team

 As well as the core social media roles, the best brands work as cross-functional teams involving professionals from all company departments.
 These team members can play an important role in your social media workflows.
 For example:

-- Product: to check the accuracy of product information.
+• Product: to check the accuracy of product information.

-- Sales: to check the correctness of any sales messages.
+• Sales: to check the correctness of any sales messages.

-- HR: to ensure the updates are in line with company policy.
+• HR: to ensure the updates are in line with company policy.

-- Legal: to ensure there are no liability issues.
+• Legal: to ensure there are no liability issues.

-- Finance: to ensure there are no budget issues.
+• Finance: to ensure there are no budget issues.

-- Third-Parties: any clients, agencies, or contractors you may be working with.
+• Third-Parties: any clients, agencies, or contractors you may be working with.

 Employer branding

-If you want to attract the top talent to your team, there is one strategy you need to double down on – employer branding.
+If you want to attract top talent to your team, there is one strategy you need to double down on — employer branding.

 Employer branding is how you make the prospect of working for your business truly exciting.
 By telling an authentic story about what it’s like to be a part of your company and work toward your mission, you can entice candidates who think, feel and strive for the same.